kern2011/k2_Pro-improvements/README.md

 ## Installers

-A unified installation menu is *planned*.
 For now each feature can be found under the [features](./features/) directory.
 A `README.md` and installation script `install.sh` are provided for each option.

 The unified installer will understand inter option dependencies and ensure they are met.

-For now, there are two default installations:   **Note either option will take some time and seem to hang at times.
+Recomended installation:   **Note this will take some time and seem to hang at times.
 Be patient as it is moving lots of files and creating venvs for klipper and moonraker full installs

-- Option 1: `gimme-the-jamin.sh` - Used to install carto **NOTE MUST HAVE CARTO FLASHED AND PLUGGED IN AND READY TO GO** by following instructions [here](https://github.com/Jacob10383/k2-improvements/blob/main/features/cartographer/firmware/README.md) first.

-    To run, use the terminal command `sh /mnt/UDISK/root/k2-improvements/gimme-the-jamin.sh`

-    After install you will need to calibrate the carto by following instructions [here](https://github.com/Jacob10383/k2-improvements/blob/main/features/cartographer/SETUP.md)

-- Option 2: `no-carto.sh` - Use this if you aren't going to use a carto, or don't have your carto yet.

-    To run, use the terminal command `sh /mnt/UDISK/root/k2-improvements/no-carto.sh`
+    To run, use the terminal command `sh /mnt/UDISK/root/k2-improvements/recommended.sh`

-They both install the same set of features (those that I use).
-The only difference is whether or not the cartographer bits are installed.
-If you start with no-carto.sh and later get a carto, you can then run the gimme-the-jamin.sh script and it will install all of the necessary carto items appropriately.

 You are still welcome to hand pick which features you want to install.